Bug report #17185

 Discarding features always implies data loss, doesn't it!?

-#3 Updated by Luigi Pirelli about 7 years ago
+#3 Updated by Luigi Pirelli over 7 years ago

 Split a feature is composed of two phases in this order: